INFORMSJoC/2021.0329/README.md

 ## Results

-The README in the "results" subdirectory tells the detailed script to obtain each result of the numerical experiment.
+The README.md in the "results" subdirectory tells the detailed script to obtain each result of the numerical experiment.